blues/app-accelerators/accelerator-archive/23-freight-car-door-motion-and-location/README.md

 ## Notecard Configuration

-With the Notecarrier connected to your development PC, navigate to https://dev.blues.io, open the in-browser terminal and connect to the Notecard.
+With the Notecarrier connected to your development PC, navigate to https://dev.blues.io, open the In-Browser Terminal and connect to the Notecard.
 Then enter this command in the terminal:

 ```json
 { "req": "hub.set", "product" : "com.your-company:your-product-name", "sn": "a-serial-number", "body":{"app":"nf23"} }